minhkhang1008/speech-to-text-python/README.md

 # Free Speech to Text using Python

-I am trying to publish it online somewhere [I haven't published it anywhere]
+I cannot host a server on my own so I will not publish it anywhere

-You can clone or download this repository and run it locally now!
-(Download all files)
+You can clone or download this repository and run it locally (Download all files)

 ## Installation
 - You will need Python to run